instana/openapi/spec/descriptions/tagSyntheticResults.md

 2. *pageSize* set the number of Synthetic locations you want to return with one query

 **order** You can order the returned items alphanumerically by label, either ascending or descending
-1. *by* Use the metric name, e.g., "location_name", to order by its value
+1. *by* Use the metric name, e.g., "synthetic.locationName", to order by its value
 2. *direction* either ascending (ASC) or descending (DESC)

    The sorting can be done on the following metrics: location_name, location_label, status, type, total_tests,